Being 'bad' at your craft

 Back

 If I’m going to spend my life being bad at something, I might as well be “bad” at something I enjoy.
-A lot of us make excuses and avoid pursuing what we truly want because we’re afraid of failing, but you don’t need to be perfect to start.
-If it’s something you love, you should take a shot at it.
+A lot of us avoid pursuing what we want because we’re afraid of failing, but you don’t need to be perfect to start.
+You don’t need permission.
+You just need to try.

 But don’t be a bad doctor lol